simple-registry/simple-registry/doc/reference/api-endpoints.md

 - `last` - Pagination marker

 A digest that is not valid syntax, or an `artifactType` that is not a media type, is rejected with `DIGEST_INVALID` (HTTP 400) rather than served as an unfiltered or empty listing.

+Referrers a client recorded under the fallback tag (`<algorithm>-<hex>`, an index of referring descriptors) before this registry served the API are folded into the listing, as the spec's "Enabling the Referrers API" procedure requires, so a repository imported from such a registry keeps them.

 On a pull-through repository the listing merges the upstream's referrers with the cached ones, since nothing fills a referrer index on its own and an uncached subject would otherwise report none.
 An upstream that cannot be reached is left out rather than failing the request, so the cached referrers are still served.
 The `artifactType` filter is applied to both.